ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 3. Review the changes.

-  **Note:** If a commit introduced a change to a line, the original line is in red text and starts with a minus sign (-).
+  If a commit introduced a change to a line, the original line is in red text and starts with a minus sign (-).
 The new line is in green text and starts with a plus sign (+).
 Similarly, lines that were added by a commit are in green text and start with a +.
 Lines that were removed by a commit are in red text and start with a -.
+  {: tip}

 1. To stop viewing entries, press Q.

 ## Modify the last commit
 {: #modify_last_commit}

-  **Note:** When you modify the last commit after you push it to a remote repo, you rewrite the commit history.
+  When you modify the last commit after you push it to a remote repo, you rewrite the commit history.
 This change might cause commit failures and other problems for the other contributors in your project.
 Be sure that you know what you're doing before you modify a commit that you pushed to a remote repo.
+  {: tip}

 ### Eclipse Orion Web IDE
 {: #modify_last_commit_web}